msteinert/bstring/doc/security.md

 Bstrlib does not present any built-in encryption mechanism.
-However, it supports full binary contents in its data buffers, so any standard block based encryption mechanism can make direct use of bstrings/CBStrings for buffer management.
+However, it supports full binary contents in its data buffers, so any standard block based encryption mechanism can make direct use of bstrings for buffer management.

 ### Double freeing